arthurmaciel/elm-land/docs/concepts/route.md

 ## `Route`

 This module represents the full URL, and is provided to every page and route.
-It even includes a field the original `elm/url` value.
+It even includes a field with the original `elm/url` value.

 ```elm